moderndatacompany/dataos.info/docs/quick_guides/working_on_lens_studio/index.md

 ### Segments for Targeted Data Analysis.

-Segments are pre-defined groups of filters.
-Segments are created while defining the business object's manifest file, such as Segment by demographics, purchase behavior, etc.
+Segments are like pre-set filters you create when setting up your business object’s manifest.
+Think of them as shortcuts to analyze by demographics, purchase behavior, and more.

 1. Suppose we're focusing on data for loyal customers, and we've already defined a loyal customer segment with the relevant filter criteria.
 You can apply this segment to filter the data.
 For demonstration, the query lists customers along with their loyalty status.